Hi, and thank you for your interest in our auctions!

 Bid as a direct reply to the auction tweet.

 As stated in the general guidelines, please keep the bid request reasonable and kept to online activities.

-The highest bidder (or several highest bidders, which is up to the seller to decide) wins the auction and gets the undivided attention of the seller up to 10 minutes.
+The highest bidder (or several highest bidders, which is up to you to decide) wins the auction and gets the undivided attention of the seller for up to 10 minutes.

 Celebrities answer in a form of their choosing, which can be a tweet, a video chat, or an email, and should not spend more than 10 minutes for that activity (it’s fine if they want to, these are just guidelines to set the boundaries and protect everyone from abuse).